 - Keep a good supply of prescriptions and nonprescription medications, along with other health supplies that may be needed, such as first aid kits, pain relievers, cough medicine, and vitamins.

 - Have the children create their own comfort packs, which might include such things as books, stuffed animals, coloring books, and anything that might make them feel calm and comfortable during an emergency.

 Once the pandemic has been declared over, these diseases can still pose a risk to many individuals.
 Most people who become ill can be treated safely at home but family should be aware that if symptoms become more severe, then professional medical care should be sought.

 Use preventive measures such as practicing respiratory precautions and covering your mouth when you sneeze or cough.
 Always use good hand hygiene, washing your hands with soap and water after any suspected contact.
-If you have not been vaccinated, then get vaccinated.
+Try not to touch your face.
+If you have not been vaccinated, consider getting vaccinated.
 It is very important for people to remain vigilant and alert as they move out of the pandemic period.